FelDev/felixparadis.com-v3/content/posts/scrollbar-layout-shift/index.md

 {{< codepen id="NWXjrzw" >}}

-As you can see, the content behind the modal is shifting.
+As you can see*, the content behind the modal is shifting.
 This happens because when we set `overflow:hidden` on the `<body>`, the scrollbar disapears and the content adjusts to a new width.
 (A new `document.body.clientWidth`, to be exact.)

+*If you cannot see it, scrollbars must be automatically hidden by your OS.
+The setting looks like this on Mac and must be equally easy on Linux and Windows.

+{{< image_bundle_auto
+  src="preferences.png"
+  alt="Screenshot of \"Show scroll bars\" setting on MacOS, within System Preferences"
+>}}

 ## Prevent content shifting by replacing the scrollbar with padding